-If you enroll in the Core plan, you’ll get access to us every single week during our Monday meetings.
+You’ll get access to your mentors every single week during our Monday meetings.
 We’ll address any concerns you may have, answer your questions, and help you to go through the program successfully.
 We'll also be available to answer questions through our chat.

 UX/UI Expert is 100% online.
 We welcome everyone, wherever you are in the world.

-Second, the program and meetings are taught/facilitated in American English.
+The program and meetings are taught in American English.
 With that in mind, you must be fluent in English to get the most out of this program.

-If you get into the program, we'll let you select your time preferences for Monday and Friday meetings so that it's easy on you and your peers' schedules.
+If you get into the program, we’ll let you select your time preferences for the peer-to-peer meetings so that it’s easy on you and your peers’ schedules.